Azure/application-gateway-kubernetes-ingress/README.md

 ### Setup

 - [**Greenfield Deployment**](docs/setup/install-new.md): Instructions on installing AGIC, AKS and App Gateway on blank-slate infrastructure.
 - [**Brownfield Deployment**](docs/setup/install-existing.md): Install AGIC on an existing AKS and Application Gateway.
+- [**Shared App Gateway**](docs/shared-app-gateway.md): Install AGIC in an environment, where App Gateway is shared between one or more AKS custers and/or other Azure components.

 ### Usage